-We believe that what we build, where we build, and how we build has a direct impact on the social, economic, and environmental fabrics of a community.
+We believe that what we build, where we build and how we build has a direct impact on the social, economic and environmental fabrics of a community.

-Our work raises awareness of the elements of community design that can contribute to healthy and vibrant towns and neighborhoods.
+Our work raises awareness of and demonstrates the elements of community design that contribute to healthy and vibrant towns and neighborhoods.
 We encourage smart growth principles like walkable streets, choices in where we live and how we get about, and compact design.
-We also encourage local economies and leveraging historic assets.
+We also encourage local economies and leveraging historic and natural assets.

 Key to our charrette program is the participation of the people who live and work in the community.
-Their viewpoints and comments are critical in developing recommendations that may be supported-and implemented.
+Their viewpoints and comments are critical in developing recommendations that will be supported-and implemented.

-Our volunteers contribute their time and talent to this process because they care deeply about New Hampshire and want a healthy and vibrant future for everyone.
+Our volunteers contribute their time and talent to this process because they care deeply about the Granite State and want a healthy and vibrant future for everyone.
 This is one way of "giving back."